MACD – 5 Profitable Trading Strategies

 #3 - MACD + TEMA

-We will exit our positions whenever we receive contrary signals from both indicators.
-Although TEMA produces many signals, we use the moving average convergence divergence to filter these down to the ones with the highest probability of success.
+Although the TEMA can produce more signals in a choppy market, we will use the moving average convergence divergence to filter these down to the ones with the highest probability of success.
 The image below gives an example of a successful MACD + TEMA signal:

 #4 - MACD + TRIX indicator